 Abu Simbel of Egypt

 After three hours of driving through an endless desert, we finally hop out of the car, leaving footprints in the sunbathed sand.
-The ride was claustrophobic and had tired us, our interests and excitement waned.
-We didn't expect much, and gingerly followed our guide down the sandy slopes.
-Just as we turned a corner, our eyes suddenly widened at the sight of the four 21 meter tall figures of King Ramesses II.
-It was hard to believe that a structure of such a size was created 3,000 years ago with the absence of modern technology!
-Under the watchful eyes of the grand statues, we began to wander around with renewed energy, the temple complex quickly becoming the most magnificent site we visited on our trip in Egypt.
+The ride was claustrophobic and tired us, our interest and excitement waned.
+We didn't expect much and gingerly followed our guide down the sandy slopes.
+Just as we turned a corner, our eyes suddenly widened at the sight of the four 21-meter-tall figures of King Ramesses II.
+It was hard to believe that a structure of such a size was created 3,000 years ago in the absence of modern technology!
+Under the watchful eyes of the grand statues, we began to wander around with renewed energy, the temple complex quickly becoming the most magnificent site we visited on our trip to Egypt.